yihaozhadan/gitdiagram/README.md

 cp .env.example .env
 ```

-Then edit the `.env` file with your Anthropic API key and GitHub personal access token.
+Then edit the `.env` file with your Anthropic API key and optional GitHub personal access token.

 4. Run backend